Romans 7

 For we know that the Law is spiritual, but I am of flesh, sold into bondage to sin.

 (a) The Law is spiritual.
-The law is holy and heavenly to the extent it reflects the divine character of God.
+The Law is holy and heavenly to the extent it reflects the divine character of God.
+(Paul calls it “the Law of God” in verses 7:22 and 25.)
 But we are cut from different cloth.
-As earthly creatures, we cannot begin to measure up to the heavenly standard.
-The law is perfect, but it can’t make us perfect (Heb.
+As earthly creatures, we cannot measure up to the heavenly standard.
+The Law offers perfection, but it cannot make us perfect (Heb.
 7:19).

 (b) Spiritual means having to do with the spiritual realm as opposed to the natural or natural or physical realm (1 Cor.
 15:46).